Ekkehard-Schulze/indoor-climate-logger/README.md

 	is mounted read/write for the controller and the controller starts logging data.
 It is not possible to read the growing log file via USB.

-For MS-Windows PCs, Linux PCs or RaspberryPis running CPython
+For MS-Windows PCs, Linux PCs or Raspberry Pis running CPython
 -------------------------------------------------------------

 **you need**

  - to install the required **Adafruit Blinka** packages using _pip install -r CPython-requirements.txt_.
-  Except you only want to use 1-Wire on a RaspberryPi, which only depends on the kernel driver.
+  Except you only want to use 1-Wire on a Raspberry Pi, which only depends on the kernel driver.

 - to edit the user setting either in the head of _indoor-climate-logger.py_, or, alternatively, in the optional script user_settings.template.py, which then must be saved as user_settings.py.
 Attention: If _user_settings.py_ is present, it will override the setting in the head of _indoor-climate-logger.py_.

-- to start the logging script on the command line (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (RaspberryPi Pico with U2IF, FT232H, or MCP2221) or choose the RaspberryPi option.
+- to start the logging script on the command line (e. g. _indoor-climate-logger.py -h_) and specify either an USB-I2C-interface device (Raspberry Pi Pico with U2IF, FT232H, or MCP2221) or choose the Raspberry Pi option.
 The Raspberry Pi supports 1-Wire for sensor communication alongside I2C.